swentel/gentsefeesten/README.md

 3. List of favorites
 4. Browse fast 'facet-style'
 5. Free text search
-6. Share functionality
+6. Share functionality (disabled in 2017)
 7. Settings for homepage listing
-8. Google maps integration (when online)
+8. Google maps integration (when online) (disabled in 2017)
 9. Geolocation integration
-10. ATM locations
+10. ATM locations (disabled in 2017)
-11. Add events to agenda
+11. Add events to agenda (not yet in)
-12. Parking info
+12. Parking info (disabled in 2017)
 13. Home widget
 14. Android 2.3.3 (used to be 2.2) and up